AbedElazizShe/LightCompressor/README.md

 ### AppSpecificStorageConfiguration Configuration values

-- videoName: a custom name for the output video.

 - subFolderName: a subfolder name created in app's specific storage.
-The library won't create the subfolder and will throw an exception if the subfolder does not exist.

-### AppSpecificStorageConfiguration Configuration values
+### SharedStorageConfiguration Configuration values

-- videoName: a custom name for the output video.

 - saveAt: the directory where the video should be saved in.
 Must be one of the following; [SaveLocation.pictures], [SaveLocation.movies], or [SaveLocation.downloads].
+- subFolderName: a subfolder name created in shared storage.

 To cancel the compression job, just call [VideoCompressor.cancel()]